mrbungle64/ioBroker.switchbot-ble/README.md

 $ sudo apt-get install bluetooth bluez libbluetooth-dev libudev-dev
 ```

+See the documentation of [@abandonware/noble](https://github.com/abandonware/noble#readme) for other operating systems details.

 If the adapter starts but won't connect to your bluetooth hardware, you need to give `node` additional permissions:
 ```bash
 sudo setcap cap_net_raw+eip $(eval readlink -f `which node`)